What is Elder Law?

 Estate law is relevant for everyone, but it is vital for those approaching the ends of their lives.
 When you create your will, you should consider including plans for incapacity, directions for trustees or executors for your estate, and funeral arrangements.
 You might also want to consider creating advance health care directives so that your health care wishes will be followed.

 A living will is a common advance directive that lets you have a say in your health care, even if you are too sick to make your wishes known.
 This document can make complex decisions more manageable for your family by stating what kind of care you do—and do not—want.

 A “power of attorney” is a legal document that lets you name a person who will make legal decisions for you.
-You can also create a power of attorney for your health care needs, in which you designate someone who will make medical decisions on your behalf.
+You can also create a healthcare power of attorney, in which you designate someone to have decision-making authority over medical decisions on your behalf.
 During this process, you will need to decide between a general power of attorney and a durable power of attorney.
 A general power of attorney will end if you cannot make your own decisions, but a durable power of attorney will remain in place.

 Once you have created your estate plan, you may want to consider telling a trusted friend or family member where to find the documents at a future date.
 This will ensure that your wishes are followed and that your family is taken care of.
-You can follow this link for more information about estate planning in general.
+Learn more about estate planning in general.